Skip to main content

 export default App;

-To finish initializing the SDK you must call the setSessionToken method with a valid session token.
-This allows the SDK to make access check requests to the Warrant API.
-Refer to our guide on Creating Sessions to learn how to generate session tokens.
+To finish initializing the SDK for a given user, you must create a session token for the user and call the setSessionToken method with the created session token.
+This allows the SDK to make access check requests to the Warrant API on behalf of the user.
+Refer to our guide on Creating Sessions to learn how to generate session tokens for users.
 We recommend generating a session token for the user during your authentication flow.
 You can then return the token to the client and use it to initialize the SDK.
 Here's an example of what that might look like:

 Login.jsx